 If you use a wheelchair, please let us know before your visit.
 You can notify us of the date and time of your visit by sending an email to email@example.com.
 This will enable us to prepare properly for your visit.
 Loan wheelchairs are available.
 Unfortunately, since the building is a protected monument, electric wheelchairs may not be used in Escher in The Palace due to the capacity limitation of the lift.

 In keeping with the guidelines issued by the National Institute for Public Health and the Environment (RIVM), we strongly advise against travelling to the museum by public transport.
 The museum is easy to reach by car or on foot/by bike.
 Directions to the museum can be found here.

 The 20-minute film on the life and work of Escher can only be viewed at the museum by a limited number of people at the same time.
-This is during weekdays.
-In the weekend the film cannot be shown.
 To make sure you do not miss this fantastic film, we recommend watching it before your visit.

 During your visit